 Common Table Expressions (CTEs)

 A Common Table Expression (CTE) is a temporary named result set that exists only during the execution of a single SQL statement.
 CTEs improve query readability, allow for recursive queries, and can simplify complex queries that would otherwise require nested subqueries or derived tables.
+They're one of our favorite tools for making SQL more readable!

 Basic Syntax